No results for ""

 Conversions, Total value, and Exposures

-• Conversions: the total number of conversions for a conversion metric.
+• Conversions: the total number of conversions for a conversion metric

-• Total value: the total value for a numeric metric.
+• Total value: the total value for a numeric metric

-• Exposures: the total number of exposures, or experiment units, for the denominator of the metric.
+The statistics details tab also displays the exposures column, which is the total number of exposures, or experiment units, for the denominator of the metric.

 The raw conversion rate is the number of conversions divided by the number of exposures.
 The raw mean is the total value divided by the number of exposures.

-• Regularization: through empirical Bayes priors, and
+• regularization through empirical Bayes priors, or

-• Covariate adjustment: through CUPED (Controlled experiments Using Pre-Experiment Data)
+• covariate adjustment through CUPED (Controlled experiments Using Pre-Experiment Data).

 You can also use the REST API: Get experiment results